Most interesting landmarks of Western Australia

 - Old Perth Boys School – Perth.
-Example of colonial architecture, constructed in Neo-Gothic style in 1852.
+An example of colonial architecture, constructed in Neo-Gothic style in 1852.

 - Perth Town Hall – Perth.
 Magnificent building in Victorian Free Gothic style, built in 1867 – 1870.
 Much of it was built by convicts.

-- Round House – Fremantle.
+- Round House in Fremantle – Fremantle.
 Oldest existing building in western Australia, constructed in 1830 – 1831.
 Built as a prison.

 - Swan Bells – Perth.
 Unusual monument – 82.5 m tall tower of unusual architecture, with 18 bells.

-- Tranby House – suburb of Perth.
+- Tranby House (Peninsula Farm) – suburb of Perth.
 Farmers cottage, one of oldest buildings in the Western Australia.
 Constructed in 1839.
 Preserved authentic interiors and furniture.